 The legal internship is a full-time position (40 hours per week) for a period of three months or more.
 Remuneration is by a modest monthly contribution towards cost of living of €800.

 Unfortunately, we can only accept candidates who are allowed to stay and work in the Netherlands for 3 months or more.

 We are looking for someone who is available to start as soon as possible..

 The duration of the internship is somewhat flexible.

 Essential Skills / Qualifications

-- Fluent in written and spoken English.
-Other global languages are an advantage
+- Fluency in written and spoken English is required.
+Other languages are an advantage.

 - A cover letter of not more than 1 page;